vuongducphuong/documentation/content/applications/productivity/discuss/overview/team_communication.rst

 .. image:: team_communication/pending_moderation.png
    :align: center
-   :alt: View of a message with a pending moderation status in Odoo Discuss
+   :alt: View of a message with a pending moderation status in Leansoft Discuss

 | Under the *Moderation* tab choose as many moderators as you need, and if you would like them to
   receive an *Automatic notification*.